geowarin/geowarin.github.io/content/post/modern-interiors-characters-in-godot/index.md

 I have created a directory named `assets/characters` and this directory contains five
 subdirectories: `Accessories`, `Bodies`, `Eyes`, `Hairstyles` and `Outfits`.
 Each directory then contains the sprite sheets.
-I have chose 32x32 for my sprite dimensions (16x16 and 48x48 are also available, if you'd like another size more, you'll have some minor adjustments to make)
+I have chosen 32x32 for my sprite dimensions (16x16 and 48x48 are also available, if you'd like another size more, you'll have minor adjustments to make)

 {{< figure src="images/character_files.png" caption="File system view" >}}